 Can Dogs Eat Parsnips Raw

-Yes, it is safe to give your dog raw parsnips.
+es, it is safe to give your dog raw parsnips.
 In fact, chewing on raw parsnips might be good for your dog’s teeth.

-Depending on your dog’s chewing abilities, it might be a good idea to cut up the veggie into bite-sized pieces.
+Depending on your dog’s chewing abilities, it might be a good idea to cut up the veggie into small pieces.
 Some dogs have no problem chewing it, others try to swallow large chunks whole, which could be a choking hazard.
 Do what is best for your dog.

 Can Dogs Eat Parsnip Peelings